felipecode/coiltraine/README.md

 #### Executing

- Assuming that you set the CARLA_PATH, to add evaluation on a CARLA scenario and also some evaluation in a sample dataset run:
+ Assuming that you set the CARLA_PATH, you can run the coiltraine system by running:

     python3 coiltraine.py --folder sample --gpus 0 -de CorlTraining_Town01 -vd CoILVal1

+Where the --folder sample is the [experiment batch](https://github.com/felipecode/CoIL/blob/master/docs/configuration.md) containg all the experiments taht are going to be trained and validated.
-Where the CorlTraining is a driving scenario on Town01, defined as one of the classes on the drive/suites folder.The validation datasets are passed as parameter with -vd  and should be placed at the COIL_DATASET_PATH folder.
+The CorlTraining is a driving scenario on Town01, defined as one of the classes on the drive/suites folder.
+The validation datasets are passed as parameter with -vd  and should be placed at the COIL_DATASET_PATH folder.

 Finally, note that the execution of the driving scenario on CARLA can also be done [using docker](docs/main_modules.md/#drive),